I'm a freelance writer and digital artist. I've made money from my designs on Zazzle.

-What is Zazzle?
+What Is Zazzle?

-What Do Zazzle Sell?
+What Does Zazzle Sell?

 If a member wants to sell one of their own designs on any Zazzle product, they can add it by pasting it onto a picture of their chosen product, and it will be offered for sale on the site.
 At this point, the finished product doesn't exist yet except as a picture on the site.

 What Are Visual Designs?

 They're simply images such as photos, artwork, humorous text messages or graphics that members create or that they have the usage rights to.
-For example, you can submit a photo that you took and have it placed on the front of a T-shirt, or a phrase such as "World's best Dad" on a coffee mug.
+For example, you can submit a photo that you took and have it placed on the front of a T-shirt, or a phrase such as "World's Best Dad" on a coffee mug.
 You can also use Public Domain photos, i.e., old photos for which the copyright has expired.
 Obviously, using anyone else's photos or designs that you don't have the rights to is illegal and a violation of Zazzle's Terms and Conditions.

-In the mouse pad design above, making it was simply a case of taking one of my designs I'd made earlier, pasting it onto their picture of a blank mouse pad and making a few size adjustments to ensure it fits right.
+In the mouse pad design above, making it was simply a case of taking one of my designs I'd made earlier, pasting it onto Zazzle's picture of a blank mouse pad and making a few size adjustments to ensure it fit right.
 It's as simple as that.
 The abstract design I used could just as easily have been a photo, a drawing or even just some text.

-How Much Do Zazzle Pay?
+How Much Does Zazzle Pay?

-Zazzle pay you a percentage of the sale, which can be decided beforehand.
+Zazzle pays you a percentage of the sale, which can be decided beforehand.
 The final price to the customer takes that percentage into account.
-The default is 5%, but Zazzle recommend choosing around 7% at most.
+The default is 5%, but Zazzle recommends choosing around 7% at most.
 Any more than that can make the item uncompetitive and less attractive to buyers.
 However, a royalty as high as 99% is possible.
 That increases the price enormously, so it would have to be a very special design to persuade any customer to pay a lot more than they have to.

 - 99 X $10 = $990

 That comes to $1000 that the customer would have to pay for a $10 item.
 It's extremely unlikely they'll buy it unless they really must have your design and no other will do—and money is no object.
 Strangely enough, though, quite a few people do price their items like that.
 I'm not sure why.
-You can see them on the site., e.g., a $20 T-shirt priced at $2,000.
+You can see them on the site, e.g., a $20 T-shirt priced at $2,000.

 There are several international Zazzle sites in addition to the original zazzle.com site, and the payment procedures are slightly different depending on which one you've signed up through.
-For the US site, you can receive payment by Paypal when you've earned $50 or the equivalent in your own country's currency if applicable (e.g., UK minimum payment is £30).
+For the US site, you can receive payment by PayPal when you've earned $50 or the equivalent in your own country's currency if applicable (e.g., UK minimum payment is £30).
 You can also be paid by check, but in US dollars only, and the minimum is $100.

 As Zazzle is a US company, everyone needs to fill in a tax form in order to be paid.
-Different forms are available on the site depending on whether you're a US resident or not.
+Different forms are available on the site, depending on whether you're a US resident or not.

 Setting up a Zazzle Store